airladon/ThisIGet/src/Lessons/Math/Geometry_1/CongruentTriangles/examples/base/content.md

 $$180^\circ - 75^\circ - 30^\circ = 75^\circ$$

-We now have the same **angle-side-angle** property combination in both triangles and they are therefore congruent.
-(Note, we also have the same **angle-angle-side** combination in both triangles).
+We now have the same **ASA** property combination in both triangles and they are therefore congruent.
+(Note, we also have the same **AAS** combination in both triangles).

 $$\bbox[10px,border:1px solid gray]{Yes}$$